yolk/valvat/README.md

 By default this will validate to true if the VIES web service is down.
 To fail in this case simply add the `:fail_if_down` option:

     validates :vat_number, :valvat => {:lookup => :fail_if_down}

+### Additional ISO country code validation

+If you want the vat number’s (ISO) country to match another country attribute, use the _match_country_ option:

+    validates :vat_number, :valvat => {:match_country => :country}

+where it is supposed that your model has a method named _country_ which returns the country ISO code you want to match.

+### Allow blank

 By default blank vat numbers validate to false.
 To change this add the `:allow_blank` option:

     validates :vat_number, :valvat => {:allow_blank => true}

+### Allow vat numbers outside of europe

-To allow vat numbers from outside of europe, add something like this to your model (country_code should return a upcase iso country code):
+To allow vat numbers from outside of europe, add something like this to your model (country_code should return a upcase ISO country code):

     class MyModel < ActiveRecord::Base
       validates :vat_number, :valvat => true, :if => :eu?